freifunk-gluon/gluon/docs/user/accessing-nodes.rst

         These addresses are local-link IPv6 addresses and can be contacted directly.

 .. note::
-        Since WLAN and Ethernet are different devices, each with it's own MAC address, it is expected that these MAC addresses are not always exactly the same as the ones seen underneath the device.
+        WLAN and Ethernet are different devices, each with it's own MAC address.

+        It is expected that these MAC addresses are not always exactly the same as the ones seen underneath the device.
 Only one of either devices is depicted.

 Contacting the device